astooke/gtimer/docs/source/pages/installation.rst

 No third-party dependencies are required.

-Gtimer is Python2- and Python3-compatible (tested in 2.7 and 3.5).
+G-Timer is Python2- and Python3-compatible (tested in 2.7 and 3.5).